 - We are very pleased to see most children coming in independently now – this really helps everyone to settle and start learning quickly.
 Thank you for supporting your child and us to establish this important part ofthe school day.

 - Please make sure that all clothes are labelled clearly with the children’s names.

-- If children are bringing water bottles to school these should contain water and not squash or other soft drinks.
+- If children are bringing water bottles to school these should contain water and not squash or other soft drinks and be named.